Skip to main content

 About

-REANIMAL is a single player and multiplayer action adventure game with a horror theme.
+REANIMAL is a single player and multiplayer puzzle game with horror and mystery themes.
 It was developed by Tarsier Studios and was released on February 13, 2026.
 It received positive reviews from players.

 Discover Reanimal on the official PlayStation website.
 Watch the latest trailers for this bold new horror adventure from the makers of Little Nightmares.
 Check screenshots and gameplay features and order the game for PS5.